ss-vector/copycats/README.md

 # Copycats Template for Wordpress
-Wordpress template experimental themes courses and related.
+*Wordpress template* created with experimental and learning purposes,  courses and related.

 ## Files: